assafstoler/rDB/README.md

 Note: I'm in the progress of migrating to cmake, at this moment only user-space library (static) is set to build. rest will be re-introduced shortly (8/13/14)

+Demo is now live and working.
+Lots more will be added soon, but first I'll do some unit tests to prove all data managment functions do as their told (8/24/14)

 rDB or RAM DataBase is a library to easily manage and manipulate program data with strong focus on performance and ease of use, both in kernel and user space